 The typical facilities department uses methods for staying compliant that are less than ideal.
-Traditional methods involve manually tracking the work done for leak rates and repairs, which is not only tedious and error-prone, but can also increase exposure to fines totaling $37,500 a day if they fail to meet the regulatory compliance guidelines.
+Traditional methods involve manually tracking the work done at every site for leak rates and repairs, which is not only tedious and error-prone, but can also increase exposure to fines totaling $37,500 a day if they fail to meet the regulatory compliance guidelines.
 These types of punishments can negatively impact business success, so FMs need to address EPA compliance regulations strategically.
 One way is by employing refrigerant tracking software, also known as refrigerant compliance management software.

 Compliance Capabilities of Refrigerant Tracking Software